fmi-basel/LSTree/README.md

 # Usage
 The entire analysis pipeline is implemented as a Luigi workflow [https://github.com/spotify/luigi] and majors steps can be run with the commands detailed below.
 Jupyter notebooks for interactive visualization of the result and drawing training labels are also provided.

-## Minimum requirements
-This workflow was tested on linux machines and is implemented using multiprocessing.
-It will therefore run faster with more CPUs/GPUs available and requires at least:

-- 16 GB of RAM
-- TensorFlow compatible GPU with >8 GB of VRAM

-The size of the deep learning models might need to be adjusted based on the available VRAM during training.

 ## Folder structure
 A certain data structure is expected so tat the workflow can run smoothly: it should ideally be organized with 2-level sub-folders for movie and channels respectively: